Staff

 michael.ayalon@mtsu.edu

-As a professional speaker, entrepreneur, and author, Mike has headlined over 400 presentations across 200 college campuses in 35 states to bring light on pressing problems, such as Alcohol/Drug Abuse Prevention, Sexual Assault Prevention, Hazing Prevention, and Motivation in Student Organizations.
-Mike's strong technological background and varied professional experience in helping to build companies from startup to over $25 Million in annual sales gives him a profound understanding of the ways these issues penetrate all levels of corporate and educational structures today.
+As a professional speaker, entrepreneur, and author, Mr. Ayalon has headlined over 400 presentations across 200 college campuses in 35 states to bring light on pressing problems, such as Alcohol/Drug Prevention, Sexual Assault Prevention, Hazing Prevention, and Motivation in Student Organizations.
+His strong technological background and varied professional experience in helping to build companies from startup to over $25 Million in annual sales gives him a profound understanding of the ways these issues penetrate all levels of corporate and educational structures today.
 His unique insight and hands-on approach enable him to create dynamic, positive and results-driven keynotes and workshops that transform people's lives.

 JillThomas